 Edge Computing: The Key to Smarter Industrial Automation

-Manufacturing organizations are under increasing pressure to meet higher demands and support resilient supply chains.
-For manufacturers to be successful, they’ll need to rely on technology like edge computing, which enables manufacturers to implement automation and collect and process data closer to the original source.
+Industrial edge computing is a key component of Industry 4.0.
+As technology continues to evolve, manufacturing organizations are under increasing pressure to meet higher demands and support resilient supply chains.
+Edge computing enables them to implement automation and collect and process data closer to the original source, increasing efficiency, scalability, precision and resilience.

 A few decades ago, industrial automation was largely built around rigid, mechanical systems that relied on manual controls and limited programmability.
 Any time a change was needed—whether it was a new product line or an updated process—the entire system often had to be halted for reprogramming, which required both time and technical expertise.
 These systems lacked the flexibility and adaptability needed for today’s modern innovation.